 We have made the election permitted by Section 754 of the Internal Revenue Code.
 That election is irrevocable without the consent of the IRS unless there is a constructive termination of the partnership.
 Please read "- Disposition of Common Units - Constructive Termination."
 The election generally permits us to adjust a common unit purchaser's tax basis in our assets ("inside basis") under Section 743(b) of the Internal Revenue Code to reflect his purchase price.
 This election does not apply with respect to a person who purchases common units directly from us.
 The Section 743(b) adjustment belongs to the purchaser and not to other unitholders.
-For purposes of this discussion, the inside basis in our assets with respect to a unitholder will be considered to have two components: (i) his share of our tax basis in our assets ("common basis") and (ii) his Section 743(b) adjustment to that basis.
+For purposes of this discussion, the inside basis in our assets ("common basis") and (ii) his Section 743(b) adjustment to that basis.

 We have adopted the remedial allocation method as to all our properties.
-Where the remedial allocation method is adopted, the Treasury Regulations under Section 743 of the Internal Revenue Code require a portion of the Section 743(b) adjustment that is attributable to recovery property that is subject to depreciation under Section 168 of the Internal Revenue Code and whose book basis is in excess of its tax basis to be depreciated over the remaining cost recovery period for the property's unamortized Book-Tax Disparity.
+Where the remedial allocation method is adopted, the Treasury Regulations under Section 743 of the Internal Revenue Code require a portion of the Section 743(b) adjustment that is attributable to recovery property that is subject to depreciated over the remaining cost recovery period for the property's unamortized Book-Tax Disparity.
 Under Treasury Regulation Section 1.167(c)-1(a)(6), a Section 743(b) adjustment attributable to property subject to depreciation under Section 167 of the Internal Revenue Code, rather than cost recovery deductions under Section 168, is generally required to be depreciated using either the straight-line method or the 150% declining balance method.
 Under our partnership agreement, our general partner is authorized to take a position to preserve the uniformity of units even if that position is not consistent with these and any other Treasury Regulations.
-Please read "- Uniformity of Units."
+Please read "-- Uniformity of Units."